 8.24.060 Lands to which this chapter applies

+A. Applicability.
 This chapter shall apply to all areas of special flood hazards within the jurisdiction of the city.
+All development within special flood hazard areas is subject to the terms of this chapter and other applicable regulations.
 Nothing in this chapter is intended to allow uses or structures that are otherwise prohibited by the zoning regulations or specialty codes.

+B. Community Boundary Alterations.
+The Floodplain Administrator shall notify the Federal Insurance Administrator in writing whenever the boundaries of the community have been modified by annexation or the community has otherwise assumed authority or no longer has authority to adopt and enforce floodplain management regulations for a particular area, to ensure that all Flood Hazard Boundary Maps (FHBM) and Flood Insurance Rate Maps (FIRM) accurately represent the community’s boundaries.
+Include within such notification a copy of a map of the community suitable for reproduction, clearly delineating the new corporate limits or new area for which the the community has assumed or relinquished floodplain management regulatory authority.

 8.24.200 Development in Regulatory Floodways

-E. Temporary encroachments in the regulatory floodway for the purposes of capital improvement projects, including bridges and culverts, shall be allowed even if the encroachment results in an increase in flood levels during the occurrence of the base flood discharge, and without obtaining a CLOMR when:
+E. Temporary encroachments in the regulatory floodway for the purposes of capital improvement projects, including bridges and culverts, may be permitted if the encroachment results in an increase in flood levels during the occurrence of the base flood discharge, provided that a Conditional Letter of Map Revisions (CLOMR) is applied for and approved by the Federal Insurance Administrator, and the requirements for such revision as established under Volume 44 of the Code of Federal Regulations, section 65.12 are fulfilled.
+Temporary encroachments shall comply with all other applicable flood hazard reduction provisions of this chapter and may be permitted when:

 1. The project is limited as to duration with the days and dates that the structure or other development will be in the regulatory floodway, as specified in the floodplain development permit;